 First Amendment & Media Law Projects

-A. Accessibility to Telecommunications by Persons with Disabilities
+B. Accessibility to Telecommunications by Persons with Disabilities;

-In July 2012, IPR was awarded the prestigious Accessibility Award for Exemplary Commitment to a Barrier Free Internet at the 51st Biennial Conference of the National Association of the Deaf (NAD) in Louisville, Kentucky.
-IPR received this award because of its work on behalf of Telecommunications for the Deaf and Hard of Hearing, Inc. (TDI), a non-profit organization that advocates for improved access to telecommunications, media, and information technology for Americans who are deaf or hard of hearing.
-In addition to representing TDI, IPR works closely with a coalition of deaf and hard of hearing consumer advocacy groups, including the National Association of the Deaf (NAD), the Hearing Loss Association of America (HLAA), the Association of Late-Deafened Adults (ALDA), the Deaf and Hard of Hearing Consumer Advocacy Network (DHHCAN), and the Cerebral Palsy and Deaf Organization (CPADO).
+IPR has continued to represent Telecommunications for the Deaf and Hard of Hearing, Inc. (TDI), a non-profit organization that advocates for improved access to telecommunications, media, and information technology for Americans who are deaf or hard of hearing.
+In addition to representing TDI, IPR worked closely with a coalition of deaf and hard of hearing consumer advocacy groups, including the National Association of the Deaf (NAD), the Hearing Loss Association of America (HLAA), the Association of Late-Deafened Adults (ALDA), the Deaf and Hard of Hearing Consumer Advocacy Network (DHHCAN), and the Cerebral Palsy and Deaf Organization (CPADO).

 1. Closed Captioning of Internet-Delivered Video and Video Device Accessibility